Thistle: Touch me not, but add butter

 Incidentally, it’s shaving brush-shaped flowers can be purple or yellow.
 Personally, I have never seen a yellow one.
 If by some outside chance you have misidentified the prickly Mexican poppy (Argemone mexicana) for the thistle, the poppy has yellowish sap and flowers, white or yellow, with petals.
 The thistle’s flower is like a shaving brush when in bloom that then turns into a cottony ball of fluff.

-Thistle, in the sunflower family, is often called an invasive weed even where it is native.
+The thistle, which is in the sunflower family, is often called an invasive weed even where it is native.
 What is native?
 It can be found around the world and throughout North American and Canada, even in the arctic circle and Greenland, just like the mustard plant, chickweed and blackberries.
 Thistles can be found from valley bottoms to mountain tops.
 All you need to be is observant, and hungry.
 The thistle shown here, C. horridulum, grows from from Maine south along the seacoast to Florida, west from South Carolina to Texas.
-When I was a boy in southern Maine this thistle grew every year across the road from our house.
+When I was a boy growing up in southern Maine this thistle grew every year across the road from our house.
 Now, it so happens that I went to school eight years in one-room school houses.
 An annual project, as directed by Mrs. Arlene Tryon, was to bring unopened thistle blossoms to school, hang them up, and watch them turn into cotton puffs.
-(See my actual blog here for more, after the plant index in the archives.)
 The thistle, by the way, is also food for the larva of the American Painted Lady butterfly, Black Swallowtail, Delaware skipper, Palamedes Swallowtail, Palmetto Skipper), Three-Spotted Skipper, Twin-Spot skipper (What?
 No One-spotted skipper?) and other butterflies.
 Goldfinches like the seeds, too.

 A tea can also be made from the leaves and the plant was used in ancient times to treat varicose veins, which in Greek is kirsos.
 After being bastardized by Latin, Kirsos becomes Cirsium.
 Horridulum means a little spiny, clearly a joke by Andre Michaeux the botanist who named it.
 (Also, on something almost completely unrelated, it’s a cute linguistic and conceptual hop from kirsos, varicose veins, to kissos, which means ivy.)